You're Under Federal Investigation, What Happens Next (And What to Do Right Now)

 The Grand Jury Subpoena

 Testimony subpoena: You're being called to testify before the grand jury.
 This is a critical moment.
 You have the right to invoke the Fifth Amendment and refuse to answer questions that might incriminate you.
-But you must show up — you can't ignore a grand jury subpoena.
+But attendance is mandatory, you can't ignore a grand jury subpoena.

 Critical detail: If you're a target, testifying before the grand jury is almost never in your interest.
 Anything you say is under oath.
 There's no judge in the room.
 Your attorney can't be in the room with you (though they can wait outside and you can consult with them after each question).
 The prosecutor controls the questioning.
 It's their show, and you're walking into it without a referee.